arnaud-lb/arnaud-lb.github.io/_posts/2019-06-25-phpstan-generics.markdown

 The idea is to declare one or more types as _templates[^1]_ on a function or class.
 Then, use them as parameter types or return types.
 PHPStan will determine the real type of the templates by looking at the call site of the function, or the instantiation site of the class.
 It will then make sure that we use the right types consistently.

 In the following example, we declare one template type named `T`, and use it on one parameter and the return value.
 When calling `f()`, PHPStan determines the real type of `T` from the passed arguments.
-In this example, one effect of generic typing is that the return type of `f()` is known, so using the return value is safer.
+In this example, one effect of generic typing is that the return type of `f()` is known statically, so using the return value is safer.

 ``` php
 <?php